granttruesdale/DataWranglingFinal/README.md

 # Data Wrangling Final Project
 > The purpose of this project was to display our expertise in RStudio.
-My group and I wanted to analyze how Movie ratings correlated with their respective earnings overtime.
+My group and I wanted to analyze how Movie ratings correlated with earnings overtime.
 Throughout this project we look at multiple different aspects that dive into that relationship.

 ## Table of Contents
 * [General Info](#general-information)
+* [Research Questions)(#research-questions)
 * [Technologies Used](#technologies-used)
 * [Features](#features)
 * [Screenshots](#screenshots)